@tokenring-ai/chrome

 Integration

-The Chrome Plugin integrates with the following Token Ring services:
+The Chrome plugin integrates with the following Token Ring services:

 - Agent System: Enables agents to perform browser-based tasks via registered tools and configuration